vm35x/short-lnk/readme.md

 Short Lnk
-This is a short app built with Meteor and React
+This is a link shortener app built with Meteor and React